emanzito/site-do-Helder/README.md

 # site-do-Helder
-Open the index.html file to open the website
+Open the index.html file in the html folder to open the website